 Spring.
 3 credits.
 For graduate students with a major or minor in nutrition and undergraduate nutrition majors in their senior year.
 Prerequisite: NS 331 or equivalent.
+TBA.
+Division faculty.

-M W F 9:05.
-D. Roe.
 Lectures cover social, environmental, and disease variables that influence the nutrition of infants, children, and adults.
 Students gain experience in nutritional assessment methods.
 Endemic nutritional problems (such as obesity, dental caries, and anemias) of public health importance of the United States are discussed.
-Student presentations are made in class.
-Field experience is offered.